jpazvd/groupdata/README.md

 # GROUPDATA: Stata module for poverty and inequality estimations using grouped data

-Poverty rates at an international poverty line were originally estimated by first fitting a parametric Lorenz curve to the grouped data and then using the functional relationship between the slope of the Lorenz curve and mean income to identify the headcount rate of poverty.
+Poverty rates at an international poverty line were originally estimated by first fitting a parametric Lorenz curve to the grouped data and then using the functional relationship between the slope of the Lorenz curve and mean income to identify the headcount rate of poverty (World Bank 2021).
 The following relation when evaluated at the point representing the proportion of the poor in the population, the slope is equal to the ratio of the international poverty line to mean household expenditure (or income) per capita (see equation 1).